if you wish to file a complaint

 A complaint about the professional decision is processed by either the board for credit transfer or the qualifications board.

-A complaint about legal issues should be addressed to the faculty within two weeks after you have been informed of the decision.
+- A complaint about legal issues should be addressed to Secretariat and Educational Law within two weeks after you have been informed of the decision.

 *This applies to decisions regarding complaints as well as exemptions, and in relation to both complaints about procedural errors, such as incompetence or failure to comply with deadlines, and other complaints.